OfficeDev/office-js-snippets/README.md

 ## Folder Structure
 - All snippets must be inside the samples folder.
-- The `base folders` such as Excel, Word etc. are all the various broad level categories.
+- The `base folders` such as Excel, Word etc. are all the various broad-level categories.
 - Inside of each `base folder`, there are `group folders` for the group in which a sample belongs to.
 - Inside of each `group folder`, there are `.yaml` which represent a snippet.